-Performance of tax incentives will be included in upcoming reports detailing the findings of indepth evaluations of individual incentives.
+Tax incentives' performance will be included in upcoming reports detailing the findings of indepth evaluations of individual incentives.
 As part of this effort, JLARC staff will collect performance data-which is either not currently collected or not readily available-on tax incentives.